aiven/devportal/docs/chm.rst

 After all, a picture is worth a thousand words.

-Step 1.
 Preparing ClickHouse cluster and data
 ---------------------------------------------

 We'll start on the ClickHouse side.
 In this section we'll set up the cluster and load the data that we can use for analysis.